Quail Island Adventures

 Staying on Quail Island

 If you wish to have an overnight adventure on Quail you have two options, both need to be booked in advance through the DOC Website.
+After booking your stay through DOC you will receive a discount code to use for your Quail Island Ferry Trip.

 The Ōtamahua Hut, Originally built between 1910 and 1920 as the island Caretaker’s cottage, has now been transformed into a 12-bed hut.